nukleros/operator-builder/docs/markers.md

 +operator-builder:field:parent=metadata.name,type=string
 ```

-The `metadata.name` field from the collection workload is also supported:
+The `metadata.name` and `metadata.namespace` fields from the collection workload is also supported:

 ```
 +operator-builder:collection:field:parent=metadata.name,type=string